Security Best Practices with MSP360 Managed Backup

 Instead, if you need to give access to the Web console to anyone from your team, go to the Users tab and, in the Administrators section, create additional administrative accounts with limited functionality.

 There you can create accounts with granular permissions for various features of the MSP360 Web console.
-We recommend to give the minimum appropriate set of permissions to your administrative accounts.
+We recommend giving the minimum appropriate set of permissions to your administrative accounts.

 In MSP360 Managed Backup you can enable two-factor authentication for all administrative accounts.
 To do that, go to the tab Settings, section General, and click the “Enable 2FA” checkbox.
 You will need to install Google Authenticator in order to be able to use it.
 This should be done for all administrative accounts separately.